ebonnecab/ML_translator/README.md

 ## Credits

-`TODO`: **Replace these statements with your own credits and acknowledgements, or remove this section entirely!**

 Thanks to the [Make School](https://makeschool.com/) community of students and professionals seeking to learn software engineering and data science for real-world applications.

 Special thanks to [Aakash Sudhakar](https://github.com/aakashsudhakar) for building this amazing structural tool.